Uniform attachment with freezing: Application: contact-tracing in a stochastic SIR dynamics

-We finally turn to (2) (b).
-As in the proof of (1) (a), the first two convergences of \eqref{eq:cv Hn cas presque recursif} are proved by applying Theorem \ref{thm:lineaire} to the tree $\T_{\lfloor(2-\e)n \rfloor}(\XXb^n)$ for some $\e>0$ small enough.
-The last convergence of (2) (b) is more delicate.
+The last convergence of {(II)} (b) is more delicate.
 The idea is to apply Theorem \ref{thm:lineaire} to the tree $\T_n(\XXb^n)$ and then to show that the vertices added between times $n$ and $\tau'_n$, in a first approximation, do not affect the height.

-More precisely, by Theorem \ref{thm:lineaire} the height of $\T_n(\XXb^n)$ divided by $\ln n$ converges in probability towards $e$.
-To understand how the height of $\T^n$ behaves compared to $\T_{n}(\XXb^n)$ we need to estimate the quantity
+More precisely, one can first see that by Theorem \ref{thm:lineaire} the height of $\T_n(\XXb^n)$ divided by $\ln n$ converges in probability towards $e$. { Indeed, by \eqref{eq lgn infection cas recursif}, after applying Skorokhod's representation theorem, entails that \eqref{eq:assumptions} holds almost surely for $\T_n(\XXb^n)$ with $c=1$ and $A_n= \log \log n$. } Next, to understand how the height of ${\mathscr{T}^n}$ behaves compared to $\T_{n}(\XXb^n)$ we need to estimate the quantity